apache/cordova-docs/docs/en/edge/cordova/storage/sqlresultsetrowlist/sqlresultsetrowlist.md

 SQLResultSetRowList
 =======

-One of the properties of the SQLResultSet containing the rows returned from a SQL query.
+One of the properties of the `SQLResultSet` containing the rows returned from a SQL query.

 Properties
 -------

-- __length__: the number of rows returned by the SQL query
+- __length__: the number of rows returned by the SQL query.

 Methods
 -------